VaTTeRGeR/JavaFX-JPackage-Gradle-Template/README.md

 4. Execute "gradle eclipse" to generate eclipse .project files.

-5. Execute "gradle run" to directly start the demo application.
+5. Execute "gradle run" to directly start the demo application with gradle.

-6. Execute "gradle jpackage" to build a standalone binary inside "build/jpackage/BinaryName".
+6. Execute "gradle jpackage" to build a standalone program inside "build/jpackage/".

-7. Customize the generic package, module and binary names to your liking.
-You need to edit "gradle.build", the src folders, App.java and "module-info.java"
+Highly recommended: customize the generic package, module and binary names to your liking.
+You need to edit "gradle.build", the src folders, App.java and "module-info.java".
+Editing the package and module names is easier inside an IDE.
+The only thing that needs to be edited outside of the IDE is the gradle.build file.

 ## Generating Eclipse Project Files with Gradle

-Execute this in the project-directory to generate elipse .project files if necessary:
+Execute this in the project-directory to generate Elipse .project files if necessary:
 ```Shell
 gradle eclipse
 ```
-Then simply import the Project into your Eclipse-Workspace as an eclipse project.
+Then simply import the project into your workspace as an existing project.

-You can also edit the files using any other editor of your choice and build using gradle.
+You can also edit the files using any other editor/IDE of your choice and build using Gradle.

 ## Running from Source with Gradle